Keyword research tools Magnifying glass focuses on a dictionary page.

 2. Review “Keyword Ideas”: Focus on 1K-10K search volume with low SEO difficulty (under 30).

-3. Check “Questions” tab for hooks like “What is the best free logo maker for beginners?”
+3. Check the “Questions” tab for hooks like “What is the best free logo maker for beginners?”

 Real-World Application: